FairBalance: How to Achieve Equalized Odds With Data Pre-processing: Introduction

-Overall, the \textbf{contributions} of this paper include: \begin{itemize} \item We analyzed the conditions of equalized odds and derived two hypotheses for improving equalized odds. \item We proposed two preprocessing algorithms following the hypotheses to directly target equalized odds and work for data with multiple sensitive attributes. \item With empirical results on seven datasets, we tested the two proposed algorithms (and the two hypotheses).
-Our proposed preprocessing algorithms significantly outperformed existing state-of-the-art machine learning fairness approaches in terms of equalized odds.
-The proposed algorithms also feature very low computational overhead ($O(n)$). \item To facilitate reuse, reproduction, and validation of this work, our scripts and data are available at \url{https://github.com/hil-se/FairBalance}. \end{itemize}
+The overall \textbf{contributions} of this paper include: \begin{itemize} \item We analyzed the conditions of equalized odds and derived two important conditions for achieving equalized odds by adjusting sample weights of the training data. \item We proposed our pre-processing algorithm satisfying the necessary and sufficient conditions to directly target equalized odds of multiple sensitive attributes simultaneously. \item With empirical results on eight datasets, we tested the proposed algorithm.
+FairBalance significantly outperformed existing state-of-the-art fairness approaches in terms of equalized odds.
+It also has little damage to utility and low computational overhead ($O(n)$). \item We demonstrated the generalizability of FairBalance by achieving equalized odds with a complex deep neural network VGG-16 on a real world image processing dataset. \item To facilitate reuse, reproduction, and validation of this work, our scripts and data are available at \url{https://github.com/hil-se/FairBalance}. \end{itemize}

 The rest of this paper is structured as follows.
 Section~\ref{sect:Related Work} provides the background and related work of this paper.
-Section~\ref{sect:methodology} analyzes the conditions of equalized odds and present two hypotheses for improving equalized odds.
-Two preprocessing algorithms are then proposed to implement the hypotheses.
-To test our hypothesis and the proposed algorithms, Section~\ref{sect:Experiments} presents the empirical experiment setups on seven datasets while Section~\ref{sec:results} shows the experiment results.
-Followed by discussion of limitations and threats to validity in Section~\ref{sect:Discussion} and conclusion in Section~\ref{sect:Conclusion}.
+Section~\ref{sec:Methodology} analyzes the conditions of equalized odds and proposes our pre-processing algorithms based on the conditions.
+To test the proposed algorithms, Section~\ref{sect:Experiments} presents the empirical experiment setups on eight datasets while Section~\ref{sec:results} shows the experiment results and answers the research questions.
+Followed by discussion of threats to validity in Section~\ref{threats} and conclusion in Section~\ref{sect:Conclusion}.

-Before all that, we first answer two frequently asked questions about this work: \bi \item Is this really a software engineering (SE) problem? \item Is bias more than just a decision-algorithm problem ? \ei